barebox/barebox/Documentation/user/devboot.rst

   .. tip::

-     The Linux kernel ``make cpio-modules-pkg`` target builds a CPIO archive containing all kernel modules.
+     The Linux kernel ``make modules-cpio-pkg`` target builds a CPIO archive containing all kernel modules.
 This is useful for supplementing an existing initramfs with modules without modifying the root filesystem.
      Combined with initrd concatenation, a devboot script